 4.1 Shares Subject to the Plan.
-The maximum number of shares of Common Stock reserved and available for issuance under this Plan shall be 2,634,000 shares, subject to adjustment as to the number and kind of shares pursuant to Section 4.2.
+The maximum number of shares of Common Stock reserved and available for issuance under this Plan shall not exceed 5,602,184 shares, subject to adjustment as to the number and kind of shares pursuant to Section 4.2, which number is the sum of (i) 2,602,184 shares initially available for issuance under the Plan, plus (ii) an additional 3,000,000 shares that were approved at the Company's 2024 Annual Meeting of Stockholders.
 Following the Effective Date, no further shares will be granted as awards under the Predecessor Plan unless the Plan is not approved by stockholders.
 Subject to such overall limitation, the maximum aggregate number of shares of Common Stock that may be issued in the form of Incentive Options shall not exceed 5% of the aggregate number of Shares authorized for issuance under this Plan.
-For purposes of this limitation, in the event that (a) all or any portion of any Options or Stock Appreciation Rights granted under the Plan can no longer under any circumstances be exercised, (b) any shares of Common Stock under the Plan are forfeited or can no longer under any circumstances vest, the shares of Common Stock allocable to or covered by the unexercised or unvested portion of such Options, Stock Appreciation Rights, Restricted Stock Units or Restricted Stock or the shares of Common Stock so reacquired shall again be available for grant or issuance under the Plan.
+For purposes of this limitation, in the event that (a) all or any portion of any Options or Stock Appreciation Rights granted under the Plan can no longer under any circumstances be exercised, (b) any shares of Common Stock are reacquired by the Company pursuant to an Option Agreement, or (c) all or any portion of any Restricted Stock Units or Restricted Stock granted under the Plan are forfeited or can no longer under any circumstances vest, the shares of Common Stock allocable to or covered by the unexercised or unvested portion of such Options, Stock Appreciation Rights, Restricted Stock Units or Restricted Stock or the shares of Common Stock so reacquired shall again be available for grant or issuance under the Plan.
 In addition, to the extent shares of Common Stock covered by a Full Value Award are retained or are otherwise not issued by the Company in order to satisfy withholding obligations for Tax-Related Items in connection with the Full Value Award, such shares of Common Stock shall again be available for grant or issuance under the Plan.
 The following shares of Common Stock may not again be made available for issuance as Awards under the Plan: (x) the gross number of shares of Common Stock subject to outstanding Stock Appreciation Rights settled in exchange for shares of Common Stock, (y) shares of Common Stock used to pay the Exercise Price related to outstanding Options, or (z) shares of Common Stock used to pay withholding taxes related to outstanding Options, Stock Appreciation Rights or Restricted Stock Units.
 The shares available for issuance under the Plan may be authorized but unissued shares of Common Stock or shares of Common Stock reacquired by the Company.

 4.2 Changes in Capital Structure.
-In the event that the outstanding shares of Common Stock are hereafter increased or decreased or changed into or exchanged for a different number or kind of shares or other securities of the Company by reason of a recapitalization, stock split, reverse stock split, reclassification, stock dividend, or other similar change in the capital structure of the Company, then appropriate adjustments shall be made to the aggregate number and kind of shares subject to this Plan, the number and kind of shares and the price per share subject to or covered by outstanding Award Agreements and the limit on the number of shares under Section 3.3, all in order to preserve, as nearly as practical, but not to increase, the benefits to Participants.
+In the event that the outstanding shares of Common Stock are hereafter increased or decreased or changed into or exchanged for a different number or kind of shares or other securities of the Company by reason of a recapitalization, stock split, reverse stock split, reclassification, stock dividend, or other similar change in the capital structure of the Company, then appropriate adjustments shall be made to the aggregate number and kind of shares subject to this Plan, the number and kind of shares subject to or covered by outstanding Award Agreements and the limit on the number of shares under Section 3.3, all in order to preserve, as nearly as practical, but not to increase, the benefits to Participants.